-Alcohol and/or drugs can have a significant effect on a person's ability to drive.
+Alcohol and drugs can have a significant effect on a person's ability to drive.

 Effects of alcohol

-However, the effect of alcohol varies greatly from person to person.
-It is affected by a variety of factors, such as:
+The effect of alcohol varies greatly from person to person.
+It can depend on a variety of factors, such as:

 See the Drug and Alcohol Services South Australia fact sheet on Blood alcohol concentration.